From the Deputy Registrar

 Pending our transition to PEPPOL, we ran a series of e-invoicing pilots with a group of digital service providers (DSPs) who had trans-Tasman production-ready capability.

-The pilot team successfully tested the transmission and processing of an e-invoice with the first live invoice exchanged between a small business and the Department of Human Services.
+The pilot team successfully tested the transmission and processing of an e-invoice with the first live invoice exchanged between a small business and Services Australia.

 We will continue to work with industry to capture and share the pilot learnings as we transition to PEPPOL.